-$^{^{48}}$ '282 patent, fig. 1.
+49 '282 patent, fig. 1.

-- 77. The claimed invention in the '282 patent's claims is rooted in computer technology and overcame a problem specifically arising in the realm of computer networks.
-The '282 patent's claims require the use of a computer system. - 78.
+- 79. The prior art cited on the face of the '282 patent further shows the invention claimed in the '282 patent is not a patent ineligible abstract idea.
+The invention described in the '282 patent's claims is narrower than much of the cited prior art, and therefore, is not an abstract idea.
+For example, U.S. Pat.
+Nos.
+4,996,642 to Hey describes systems and methods that attempted to provide recommendations to a user based on ratings for items provided by the user as compared with other users.
+The '282 patent's claims require additional limitations and thus the '282 patent's claims are directed toward significantly more than an abstract idea and the '282 patent's claims do not preempt the field of recommendation engines or even collaborative filtering. - 80.
+The claimed invention in the '282 patent's claims is rooted in computer technology and overcame a problem specifically arising in the realm of computer networks.
+The '282 patent's claims require the use of a computer system. - 81.
 The use of a computer system plays a significant part in performing the claims of the '282 patent.
 For example, the use of a computer processor to generate user preference data utilizing data stored in a computer database is integral to the success of the system, and can only be performed using a computer system.
 The use of a computer system to process user data stored in a database does far more than improve the efficiency of the process; the computer system is integral to accomplishing the generating of recommendation data.

 Fig. 5 (showing the generation of recommendation data).
-49
+50

-79. The rising volume of content and data made possible by the internet drives the need to identify relevant products and content using filtering technologies such as that disclosed in the '282 patent.
+82. The rising volume of content and data made possible by the internet drives the need to identify relevant products and content using filtering technologies such as that disclosed in the '282 patent.